 Since 2006 restaurants and bars have been required by law to provide a non-smoking area, but only at peak times.
 Frequently the non-smoking section is not screened off from smoking areas, with no extractor fans in the room.
 So it is unfortunate for non-smokers that often a great restaurant atmosphere is ruined when the person at the next table lights up, and along with a mouthful of food, you get an additional lungful of second-hand smoke.

 Smoking is banned on the metro, buses and trams, on metro platforms and at bus and tram stops, where you may face a 1000 CZK on-the-spot fine.
 Unfortunately, the line between the bus/tram stop and the street is not well defined.

-However, in the future the number of smoke-free restaurants in Prague is likely to significantly increase.
+However, in the future, the number of smoke-free restaurants in Prague is likely to increase significantly.
 Or, at least they will have to bear the appropriate sign.
-This is because before 1 July 2010, pubs and restaurants in the Czech Republic will have to choose one of the following three labels: smoking allowed, smoking prohibited, or mixed.
+Before 1 July 2010, pubs and restaurants in the Czech Republic will have to choose one of the following three labels: smoking allowed, smoking prohibited, or mixed.
 The latter label is reserved for those establishments that have spaces for smokers and non-smokers well isolated.

-Despite the fact that you now see less people smoking in public areas, smoking still kills 18 thousand Czechs every year and a disturbingly high number of young people are taking up the habit.
-A poll among the country’s 15 -18 year olds indicates that 45 percent of them smoke – and surprisingly a greater number of girls than boys.
+Even though you now see fewer people smoking in public areas, smoking still kills 18 thousand Czechs every year, and a disturbingly high number of young people are taking up the habit.
+A poll among the country’s 15 to 18-year-olds indicates that 45 percent of them smoke – and surprisingly, a greater number of girls than boys.